czarandy/czarandy.github.io/_stories/2012-1-case-of-the-lost-letter.md

 She went to her desk and reopened the box she had been working on.
 On top was the Chushi Gangdruk flag that was the source of her discovery.
 It was crazy that her story was actually accurate; she had always felt it to be such a leap, but had acted on it for want of a little adventure.
 She had always thought it strange that anyone would kill for a piece of artwork.
 Now that she looked at it though, there was a certain charm to the design.
 It represented a group that fought for what they believed in, and knew their goals and their enemies.
 The world was much less clear now.

 The art itself was very skillfully done.
 As Beth looked at the flag more closely something unusual caught her eye.
-In the bottom right corner there was some kind of symbol&hellip;
+In the bottom right corner there was some kind of symbol…